Kylelhc/BC_RadiogenomicCPDM/README.md

 - ```start```: the index of the first patient expected to generate images
 - ```end```: the index of the last patient expected to generate images

-# Applications
+# Some examples of applications

-## Data collection and preprocessing
+## Data collection
+- Generate MRI projections based on multi-omic data or gene expression
+- Collect labels of clinical attributes

 ## Extract features
 ```bash